dirkschumacher/r-orms/content/_index.md

 R for Operations Research
 ====

-This website provides free ressources around R and [Operations Research](https://en.wikipedia.org/wiki/Operations_research).
+This website provides free resources around R and [Operations Research](https://en.wikipedia.org/wiki/Operations_research).
 It is work in progress and a hobby project.

-At the moment, there are only ressources about mixed integer linear programming:
+At the moment, there are only resources about mixed integer linear programming:

 * [Mixed-integer linear programming](/mixed-integer-linear-programming)